Crowdlending is a risky investment

-Investing mistake #2 : investing too much, too early
+Investing mistake #3 : investing too much, too early

 Don’t be in a hurry !
 I always start investing with a small amount, even with reputable companies.
 It takes time to get used to most websites; you don’t want to improperly invest your money because of a mistake in auto-invest configuration !
 So, start small, and take time to get to know the platform.
 Once the returns satisfy you, gradually increase your investments.

-First, between the different companies themselves.
 No matter if you want to invest in secured on unsecured loans, for a short or a long duration, in individual or business loans; there will always be several companies offering great investment opportunities.
 Signing up is usually very easy, so splitting your investment between several companies is a no-brainer.